 An Ayurveda Retreat

 The art and science of tuning the body into balance.
 Ayurveda harnesses the natural intelligence of the body to bring people into optimal health.
 Effective for centuries, this sister science of yoga is increasing in popularity — and we couldn’t be happier!
-At Shankara’s Ayurveda Retreat, we invite you to dive into the knowledge and experience that is Ayurveda.
+At Shankara’s Ayurveda Spa, located at The Art of Living Retreat Center in Boone, NC, we invite you to dive into the knowledge and experience that is Ayurveda.

 Ayurveda says there are four aspects: hitaaya and ahitayu, sukhayu and dukhayu.
 Or in English, what is good for the body and what is not, what makes us happy and what makes us sad.
 Like driving a car, once you know the rules of the road, you can get around safely.
 Ayurveda uses knowledge about these four aspects to help you more expertly (and enjoyably!) navigate your life.

 Elements of The BodyThe body is made of five elements: space, air, fire, water, and earth.
 Physiologically, these elements function as three bio-dynamic forces, called vata, pitta, and kapha.
 You may have heard of vata, pitta, and kapha described as dhatus, substances, doshas, prakriti, or our natural constitution.
 Why are they important?
 While every individual is born with five elements, the constitutional makeup and the relative proportions of each element are a little different, and our lifestyle also differs based on which type or types we favor.